diegopedrazas96/LaravelVueGestionStagaire/commit.md

-Laravel scout installed on 1/15/2016
+Unlike method created on 1/21/2016